shivannis/xandr-docs-public/xandr-docs/articles/bidders/legacy-bss-file-format.md

 # Bidders - Legacy BSS file format

 The Batch Segment Service provides the ability to upload segment data files in a variety of formats.
-See the [examples](#examples) below for more information.
+For more information, see the [examples](#examples) below.

 > [!NOTE]
 > The Avro format described in [BSS Avro File Format](../digital-platform-api/bss-avro-file-format.md), provides support